appirio-digital/ezbake/CONVENTIONS.md

-# ads-baseline Conventions
+# ezbake Conventions

 ## Introduction

-`ads-baseline` first prompts the user for four items:
+`ezbake` first prompts the user for four items:

 1. A name for the project
     * Spaces are replaced with dashes unless it's Docker-related, in which case spaces are replaced with underscores